Esukhia/teachingtibetan.com/docs/mediation/strategies-simplify-text-strreamlining-text.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means the individual has the ability to rearrange a complex written text, such as an article or report, in a way that highlights the key points that are most important and applicable to the intended audience.
+They can analyze the content and identify the specific information that will resonate with the target readers or listeners.
+By reorganizing the text, they ensure that the essential points are given prominence and that the audience's interests and needs are effectively addressed.
+This skill allows them to create a focused and tailored version of the source text that effectively engages and communicates with the intended audience.

 </details>